iotshaman/shaman-website-compiler/README.md

 ### Json Repository Adapter

 The json repo adapter allows you to use a local JSON file as your data source, and can be used to create dynamic pages, without having to connect to any external databases.
-When configuring the json repo adatper in your 'factory.json' file, use the "name" value of "JsonRepoAdapter".
+When configuring the json repo adatper in your 'factory.json' file, use the *name* value of "JsonRepoAdapter".

 The json repo adapter takes a configuration object with the below interface: